jellyfin/jellyfin.org/docs/index.md

 You can find a list of all available clients [here](/clients).
 For more information please see our [about page](/docs/general/about) or the [FAQ](/docs/general/faq).
 If you are looking for help, check out [this page](/docs/general/getting-help) for all the different communication channels we use.

-Note: Jellyfin is a fast moving project that is in its early stages, and this documentation as well as the code may change frequently.
-Please check back often and don't hesitate to contact us via our Matrix channels or the subreddit!
+Note: Jellyfin is a fast-moving project that is in its early stages, and this documentation as well as the code may change frequently.
+Please check back often and do not hesitate to contact us via our Matrix channels or the subreddit!

 ## Getting Started